py4dstem/py4DSTEM/py4DSTEM/io/README.md

 For instance, if a dataset is loaded, and then some processing is performed on the dataset to generate an image, a tree graph representing the original dataset as the root node and the image as a child node can be created in the background.
 At the end of some processing pipeline, the tree can then be used to easily save all of the data created at once.
 Similarly, when reading a native HDF5 file, it is possible to read a single node, or an entire tree structure of data object instances.
-This is implemented in the Root and Tree classes.
+This is implemented in the Node and Tree classes.